opensupporter/osdi-docs/messages.md

 ### Scenario: Creating a new message (POST)

-Posting to the message collection endpoint will allow you to create a new message.
+Posting to the messages collection endpoint will allow you to create a new message.
 Optionally adding a link to a Person resource will set the creator and adding a link to an Email Wrapper will set up that email wrapper to be used by the message.
 The response is the new message that was created.
 While each implementing system will require different fields, any optional fields not included in a post operation should not be set at all by the receiving system, or should be set to default values.

 #### Request